M-theory from the Superpoint: Introduction

-Now for the pairs $(\mathbb{R}^{d-1,1\vert N}, \mathrm{Spin}(d-1,1))$ that emerge out of the superpoint according to proposition \ref{TheAutomorphismLieAlgebras} and theorem \ref{thetheorem}, this is precisely what encodes a field configuration of $d$-dimensional $N$-supersymmetric supergravity: Supermanifolds locally modeled on $\mathbb{R}^{d-1,1\vert N}$ is precisely what underlies the \emph{superspace} formulation of supergravity, and the reduction of its structure group to the $\mathrm{Spin}(d-1,1)$-cover of the Lorentz group $\mathrm{O}(d-1,1)$ is equivalently a choice of super-vielbein field, hence a super-pseudo-Riemannian structure, hence a field configuration of supergravity.
+Now for the pairs $(\mathbb{R}^{d-1,1\vert N}, \mathrm{Spin}(d-1,1))$ that emerge out of the superpoint according to Proposition \ref{TheAutomorphismLieAlgebras} and Theorem \ref{thetheorem}, this is what encodes a field configuration of $d$-dimensional $N$-supersymmetric supergravity: Supermanifolds locally modeled on $\mathbb{R}^{d-1,1\vert N}$ are precisely what underlie the \emph{superspace} formulation of supergravity, and the reduction of its structure group to the $\mathrm{Spin}(d-1,1)$-cover of the connected Lorentz group $\SO_0(d-1,1)$ is equivalently a choice of super-vielbein field, which is a field configuration of supergravity.

-Observe also that the mathematically most natural condition to demand from such a super-Cartan geometry is that it be (super-)torsion free, see \cite{Lott90}.
-In view of this it is worthwhile to recall the remarkable theorem of \cite{Howe97}, based on \cite{CandielloLechner93}: For $d = 11$ then the super-Einstein equations of motion of supergravity are \emph{implied} already by (super-)torsion freedom of the super-vielbein.
+Observe also that the mathematically most natural condition to demand from such a super-Cartan geometry is that it be `torsion free' \cite{Lott90}.
+In view of this it is worthwhile to recall the remarkable theorem of Howe \cite{Howe97}, based on Candiello and Lechner \cite{CandielloLechner93}: For $d = 11$ the equations of motion of supergravity are \emph{implied} by the torsion-freeness of the super-vielbein.

-In summary, theorem \ref{thetheorem} shows that the brane bouquet, and with it at least a fair chunk of the structure associated with the word ``M-theory'', has its mathematical root in the superpoint, and proposition \ref{TheAutomorphismLieAlgebras} adds that as the super-spacetimes grow out of the superpoint, they consecutively discover their relevant super-Lorentzian metric structure, and finally their supergravity equations of motion.
+In summary, Theorem \ref{thetheorem} shows that the brane bouquet, and with it at least a fair chunk of the structure associated with the word ``M-theory'', has its mathematical root in the superpoint, and Proposition \ref{TheAutomorphismLieAlgebras} adds that as the superspacetimes grow out of the superpoint, they consecutively discover their relevant Lorentzian metric structure and spinorial structure, and finally their supergravity equations of motion.